Magoc-s/Magoc-s.github.io/index.md

 The IEDS is very excited to announce that we will soon open a round of Residencies!!

-Our Residencies will be at the forefront of shaping and co-creating with our community… well potentially anything and everything.
+Our IEDS Residents will be at the forefront of shaping and co-creating with our community… well potentially anything and everything.
 From the vision and purpose of the IEDS, to what it looks and feels like, what it's called, and what it does.

 Residencies will be between 6-12 months, and be open to any person who has a strong interest (and/or expertise) in dSTEM and First Nations peoples and culture.
 People who identify as Aboriginal and Torres Strait Islander are especially welcomed.